garden-io/garden/docs/reference/module-template-config.md

         # The desired file contents as a string.
         value:

+    # A map of variables scoped to this particular module.
+These are resolved before any other parts of the module
+    # configuration and take precedence over project-scoped variables.
+They may reference project-scoped variables,
+    # and generally use any template strings normally allowed when resolving modules.
+    variables:

     # POSIX-style path of a sub-directory to set as the module root.
 If the directory does not exist, it is
     # automatically created.
     path: